10 Reasons to Celebrate Beer Month in Raleigh, N.C.

 A cask festival with 20+ N.C. breweries

-The Raleigh area has nearly 30 breweries!
+The Raleigh area has more than 30 breweries!

 Hit the Raleigh Beer Trail